porres/pd-cyclone/README.md

 Cyclone 0.5 needs at least Pd Vanilla 0.51 and does not run on Pd-Extended or Pd-l2ork/Purr Data.

 Outdated versions of cyclone are available in Pd Extended (now an abandoned project) and Purr Data.
 Pd-Extended carries older 0.1 versions and Purr Data still carries the outdated Cyclone 0.2 release (which on its own is not yet fully ported either to Purr Data).
 The latest versions of cyclone (0.3 onwards) are only fully supported in Pd Vanilla so far.
-Hopefully Purr Data will also support newer versions of cyclone.

 The original author of Cyclone (Krzysztof Czaja) abandoned it in 2005 at version 0.1alpha55.
 Cyclone was then incorporated and available in Pd-Extended, where it only a had a minor update in 2013 (0.1alpha56) under the maintenance of Hans-Christoph Steiner, right before Cyclone and Pd Extended were abandoned altogether.
 Under a new maintenance phase by Fred Jan Kraan, 0.1alpha57 and Cyclone 0.2 beta versions were released, still closely related to the previous '0.1alpha' releases and mostly compliant to Max 4.0!